-This idea wasn’t subdued by the fact that as the day went on, the leg bag would fill up with pee, so the bag would expand and therefore my left calf looked like it was expanding.
+This idea wasn’t subdued by the fact that as the day went on, the leg bag would fill up with pee, so the bag would expand, and therefore my left calf looked like it was expanding.

 There were times (and thankfully few and far between) that the leg bag would leak.
 Yes.
-Pee would come out the bag and leak out on my trousers and down my leg.
+Pee would come out of the bag and leak out on my trousers and down my leg.

 “We’re all just sexy humans trying to get on in the world and whether you feel your disability marks you out as different or not, remember how awesome your body is – it’s got you this far after all”